Downeastrussell/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_LIST.md

 };
 ```

-This code will produce red squiggles under 1967 and 1972.
+This code will produce red squiggles(error, computer is confused) under 1967 and 1972.
 C# has no default way to convert a string into an integer, and it will tell you that.

 ```cs
 // Bogus code